SPS Convocation 2024

 Can another student who has extra tickets give them to me?

 Yes, if you have ordered your allotment, another student can share extra tickets with you and your guests.
-Alternately, if you have tickets you no longer need, you can also release them through the ticketing site.
+Alternatively, if you have tickets you no longer need, you can also release them through the ticketing site.

 Do children need a ticket?